wlcrs/ha-modbus-base-demo/README.md

 - provide a config_flow which does the necessary things like gathering connection details, checking for uniqueness between config entries, etc.
 - defining entities where the `EntityDescription` contains the fields defined in [`SimpleModbusEntityDescription`](modbus_base/entity.py#L34)

+## TODO's

+[ ] Create an example of a complex entity which queries multiple non-consecutive registers